Metnew/atarax/README.md

 	: 1025
 // ...
 ```
-It's a bad practice to use `window` in components/reducers/actions, instead it's better to store all code that relies on environment to `/constants` folder.
+It's a bad practice using `window` in components/reducers/actions, instead it'd better to store all code that relies on environment to `/constants` folder.

 ```js
 // ...
 Somewhere in component: